Tsrx86/Calculator/README.md

 # Calculator
-first attempt making a calculator from youtube tutorial, had some problems with the code
+first attempt making a calculator from youtube tutorial.

+i had a problem with a chunk of code that i will show you in another branch.